-Career Pathways as a Framework for Program Design and Evaluation: A Working Paper from The Innovative Strategies for Increasing Self-Sufficiency (ISIS) Project
+Career Pathways as a Framework for Program Design and Evaluation: A Working Paper from The Pathways for Advancing Careers and Education (PACE) Project

 - Self-Sufficiency, Welfare & Employment

 - Pathways for Advancing Careers and Education (PACE), 2007-2017 | Learn more about this project

 Career pathways is gaining steady acceptance as an integrative framework for promising approaches to post-secondary education and training for low-income and low-skill adults.
 Its central thesis is that instruction should be organized as a series of manageable and well-articulated steps, accompanied by strong supports and connections to employment.
 The steps provide opportunities for pre-college-level students to access college-level training and for better-skilled students to move to successively higher levels of credential-bearing training and employment.
 Each step is designed to incorporate customized curricula and instruction, academic and non-academic supports, and employment experiences and opportunities.